Reversing Medical Disease Clinic

 Hemodialysis (HD) CONS

-1- peripheral vascular disease (PVD).
-For example, you already have an amputation below your knee.
-Or diabetic neuropathy causing tingling in your fingers or a nonhealing ulcer on your toes.
+1- Peripheral vascular disease, Example: You already have an amputation below your knee, or diabetic neuropathy causing tingling in your fingers or a non-healing ulcer on your toes.
 A vascular access in your arm or leg will put you at risk of losing your hand or foot.
-This is called ʻSteal Syndromeʼ.
+This is called ʻSteal Syndrome.’

-2- heart disease.
-Your arteries are blocked, valves are calcified, or the heart only pumps <20 % of the blood to the rest of your organs every time it beats…..whichever you probably would not be able to handle a HD session.
-Your blood pressure may drop, or develope chest pain and/or start cramping all while still having a difficult time breathing because you are so full of water from the BBQ you couldnʼt resist last night and you make no urine!
+2- Heart disease, Your arteries are blocked, valves are calcified, or the heart only pumps <20 % of the blood to the rest of your organs every time it beats.
+In any of these cases, you probably wouldn’t be able to handle a HD session.
+Your blood pressure may drop or you may develop chest pain and/or start cramping all while having a difficulty breathing because you are so full of water from what you ate and drank last night — and your body can’t make urine!
 Just how much of my blood is being clean? *

-That is 96 liters of a person’s blood is clean in a 4 hour HD session.
+That is 96 liters of a person’s blood is cleaned in a 4 hour HD session.

-Divide that 96 liters by your plasma volume…do the math all of your blood has pass through this artificial filter about 18 times. whew!!!.
+Divide that 96 liters by your plasma volume.
+All of your blood has pass through this artificial filter about 18 times – whew!
 And don’t forget that 36.8 liters of body fluid that is being shifted in between body compartments and/or removed.

-Then you need to get disconnected and leave so the next individual can get connected.
+Then you need to get disconnected from the machine, the technician cleans your chair and you leave so the next individual can get connected.

-3- diet/fluid intake is very strict. should gain no more than 2 liters between each session and no more than 4 during your weekend.
+3- Diet/fluid intake is very strict.
+You should gain no more than 2 liters between each session and no more than 4 during your weekend.

 Peritoneal Dialysis (PD)